qduong42/42_Inception/README.md

 This is the main wordpress page.
 You can go to 127.0.0.1/wp-login.php to login to the wp user or admin specified in the .env

 ### Services:
+- mariadb MySQL database for persistent of wordpress blog, websites, user/admin accounts, comments
+- nginx server to self host in localhost.
+- php in the form of wordpress website
 - adminer: Adminer is a graphical full-featured database management tool.
 You can interact with the database through the UI rather than through SQL Commands.
   - Navigate to `127.0.0.1:8080`
   - `server: mariadb`